clodbe0/MDEF22/docs/temr2/remix.md

 **SHELLAC RESEARCH PROJECT**

 Can there be a bio alternative to silicon?
 Exploring bio based alternatives to silicone as a sealant and adhesive.
-Silicone or polysiloxane is a polymer made of siloxane that is typically colorless with oil or rubber-like properties.
+Silicone or polysiloxane is a polymer made of siloxane that is typically colourless with oil or rubber-like properties.
 Silicones are used in sealants, adhesives, lubricants, medicine, cooking utensils, thermal insulation, and electrical insulation.
 It is used in large scale production and manufacturing generating large toxic substances.
 When speaking with experts, we identified Shellac as a potential alternative.
 Shellac is a natural, organic resin from the insect, Laccifera lacca.
-During the insects reproductive cycle it feeds on the sap from certain trees indigenous to India and Thailand and secretes an amber colored resinous substance that is called “lac”.
+During the insects reproductive cycle it feeds on the sap from certain trees indigenous to India and Thailand and secretes an amber coloured resinous substance that is called “lac”.
 The resin forms a cocoon around the insect which serves to incubate the eggs she lays.
 This cocoon is the raw material for shellac and is called “sticklac”, because it contains resin, parts of the twig and bug remains.
 The sticklac is washed and then refined either chemically or by hand, to produce the raw material available.
 Shellac has been used for multiple purposes as sealants and adhesive throughout history.
 Through innovations of synthetic adhesives and sealants such as silicone etc the use of shellac is mostly as wood and furniture finish and conserving and restoring antiques.
 Commercially it is also used pharmaceutically, in confectionery and food coatings because of its FDA approval, shellac is used to coat apples and other fruits to make them shinier.